getodk/web-forms/packages/xforms-engine/src/lib/client-reactivity/instance-state/quarantine/README.md

 > [!CAUTION]
 > Modification of this code requires great care as a bug in the encryption algorithm will make submissions unrecoverable.

-This code implements the [ODK Spec](https://getodk.github.io/xforms-spec/encryption) which is very particular about how it's done so as to be compatible with other implementations.
+The code in this directory implements the [ODK Spec](https://getodk.github.io/xforms-spec/encryption) which is very particular about how it's done so as to be compatible with other implementations.

 ## Implementation